dasch-swiss/dsp-tools/docs/assets/0123-import-scripts/README.md

 You now have the option to "Publish Branch".
 This is to synchronize your local work with a GitHub repository on [https://github.com/dasch-swiss/](https://github.com/dasch-swiss/).
 For this purpose, replace `0123` by your project's shortcode, and `import` by your project's shortname.
-This is especially recommended for big projects where you spend weeks/months on, when you might want to have a backup.
+This is especially recommended for big projects where you spend weeks/months on, when you might want to have a backup, or when you want to invite colleagues for collaboration or a code review.

 Open `import-script.py`.
 You can now choose a Python interpreter.